Bali Transport Guide: Getting Around in Bali Smartly

 Author's Profile Picture

 From airport transfers and scooters to private drivers and local minibuses, each option fits a different type of trip.
-Some are better left to the locals.
-Others are surprisingly convenient once you figure them out.

 Here’s what I learnt after trying it all, so you can move around Bali without stress.